-- Society needs to rethink its relationship to the natural environment and its ecosystems in less than one generation - Our 'lifestyle' is disconnected from what the earth can sustain and the large inertia of the earth system is masking the extent of the crisis we face - Individual can rethink priorities but societal changes are needed: from towns to global - Local food; local power; community solutions - Ask - Is this an efficient and sustainable way of doing this? - Do I have a deep understanding and connection to Earth?
+- Society needs to rethink its relationship to the natural environment and its ecosystems in less than one generation - Our 'lifestyle' is disconnected from what the earth can sustain and the large inertia of the earth system is masking the extent of the crisis we face - Individual can rethink priorities but societal changes are needed: from towns to global

+- Ask - Is this an efficient and sustainable way of doing this? - Do I have a deep understanding and connection to Earth?